Чернильное царство!

 My name is Leonid Belsky

 I have been collecting inkwells for many years.
-My collection inlcude over 500 inkwells from the 1st century AD to the 21st century.
+My collection include over 500 inkwells from the 1st century AD to the 21st century.

 In my collection, there are inkwells from over 50 countries, crafted from an array of materials including silver, bronze, brass, porcelain, ceramic, pewter, cast iron, glass, wood, bones and various others.